Creator: Stephen Hawking

 - Disabled Snarker

-"It is widely accepted in the field, that a key factor of achieving World Cup champions status is winning matches.", which doubles as Self-Deprecation.
+"It is widely accepted in the field, that a key factor of achieving World Cup champions status is winning matches."

 - Once when he encountered Brent Spiner (who played Commander Data on Star Trek: The Next Generation and played poker with Hawking in that series) at a convention, he said, "Spiner, you still owe me twenty dollars!" and at another, more recent convention, quipped, "Where's my money, Spiner?"